We care passionately about every customer we help

 Head of Practice Area - Serious Injuries

-In a spinal cord injury claim where liability is denied and we cannot secure an interim payment quickly, you may still need, and be entitled to, claim state benefits as a result of your injury.
+In a spinal cord injury claim where liability is denied and we cannot secure an interim payment quickly, you may still need and be entitled to claim state benefits as a result of your injury.

 Of course, it may well be that their situation cannot be improved upon, but just as often a review of their situation reveals that progress might be achieved using a different approach.
-Often, just undertaking the review helps everyone involved gain a better understanding of how the benefits system operates and can be helpful to customers and their families.
+Often, just undertaking the review helps everyone involved gain a better understanding of how the benefits system operates which can be helpful to customers and their families.

-We help people from all over the country and the Oxfordshire Welfare Rights team are able to work with us on all those cases.
+We help people from all over the country and the Oxfordshire Welfare Rights team are able to work with us on all our cases.
 The scheme is also one we make more widely available, to customers from across the firm and not just to those we are helping with spinal injury compensation claims.

 Seven out of ten people who suffer a spinal cord injury do not have grounds to make a compensation claim and yet their need for this sort of service is possibly even greater than those who do have a claim.
 We want to help.